emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder.md

 * Monthly price collection of devices competing against Firefox OS devices in your local market
 * Monthly collection of pictures & videos of in market implementation : billboards, events, websites screenshots, promotions…

-[TODO] Decide if we want to break this first-level into two (FFOS Phone, and Competitor)

 **Recognition:** Top contributors who have successfully collected accurate data for a minimum of 3 months will unlock a special "1st level task" badge which will be displayed on their Mozillians profile page.

 ### Second Level Tasks